IWU-CS253/project-tree/docs/iteration_report_2.md

 Zach completed adding in a function to put relationships into the database/relationship table.

-Josh completed the implementation of the relationship type attribute, as well as added a user feature on the GUI to let users add in this relationship type on their own trees.
+Josh completed the implementation of the relationship attributes types and descriptons, as well as made user features on the GUI to let users add in these relationship types and descriptions on their own trees.
 He finished putting all of the edit and delete buttons in their proper places with Bootstrap.
 He also started on the Home page, this is still a work in progress.

 What We Planned But Didn't Finish
 ---------------------------------

-We did not get around to adding in relationship descriptions, doing a lot with Bootstrap styling, and showing the added relationships on the site's display.
+We did not get around to doing a lot with styling our Character Tree Page using Bootstrap and basic CSS, and we also did not get around to actually showing the added relationships on the site's display.